Nonreciprocal superconducting transport and the spin Hall effect in gyrotropic structures: Discussion and Conclusions

 \section{Discussion and Conclusions}

-According to our model, optimizing the anomalous current, and therefore the diode effect, requires a normal metal with significant spin-orbit coupling and an interfacial exchange field (described by the parameter $G_i$) between the N and the FI in such a way that it dominates over pair-breaking effects related to spin relaxation at the interface.
-For instance, heavy metals like Pt and Ta have shown to possess a large spin Hall angle and a good charge-spin interconversion.
+According to our model, optimizing the anomalous current, and therefore the diode effect, requires a normal metal with significant spin-orbit coupling and an interfacial exchange field (described by the parameter $G_i$) between the N and the FI in such a way that it dominates over pair-breaking effects related to spin relaxation at this interface.
+Heavy metals like Pt and Ta have shown to possess a large spin Hall angle and a good charge-spin interconversion and are therefore suitable to serve as the normal metal in such junctions.
 As an FI material, the well-studied ferromagnetic insulator EuS \cite{geng2023superconductor} is recommended.
 For example, Ref. \cite{gomez2020strong} reported SMR measurements in Pt/EuS systems and established high values for $G_{i}$.
 Hence, it is anticipated that a Josephson junction like the one depicted in Fig. \ref{fig:SetupJosephson}(a) with this material combination could exhibit very significant magnetoelectric effects.